Taormina, Italy

 We asked people if there is a lot of crime.
 They answered:

 "Taormina, is generally considered a safe city with a relatively low crime rate.
 Like any tourist destination, it may experience occasional petty crimes such as pickpocketing or minor theft, particularly in crowded areas.
 However, violent crime is rare and residents and visitors alike tend to feel secure.
 The local police force is efficient and responsive, contributing to the overall safety of the city.
-It's always recommended for visitors to take standard precautions to protect their belongings, but overall, Taormina is a safe place to visit or live," remarked one expat who made the move to Taormina.
+It's always recommended for visitors to take standard precautions to protect their belongings, but overall, Taormina is a safe place to visit or live," commented one expat who made the move to Taormina.

 Is there a lot of diversity?
 Are people in Taormina accepting of differences?

 "Taormina, is a popular tourist destination, which brings a certain level of diversity to the town as people from all over the world visit.
 However, the local population is predominantly Italian.
 As a tourist hotspot, the locals are generally welcoming and accepting of people from different cultures and backgrounds.
 They are accustomed to interacting with tourists and are often open to learning about different cultures.
-However, like any place, individual attitudes can vary," said one expat in Taormina.
+However, like any place, individual attitudes can vary," wrote one member in Taormina.

 Connect